 The Science Behind Defoliation

 Defoliating autoflowers, a method often surrounded by debate among cannabis cultivators, stands as a pivotal technique aimed at enhancing plant health and boosting yield.
 This practice, when executed correctly, can significantly influence the growth dynamics of autoflowering cannabis strains.
-By understanding the science behind defoliation and incorporating the keyword “Defoliating Autoflowers” into our exploration, we can demystify the process and its effects on these unique plants.
+The science behind defoliation and incorporating the keyword “Defoliating Autoflowers” into our exploration, we can demystify the process and its effects on these unique plants.

 At its core, defoliation involves the strategic removal of leaves from a plant.
 The primary goal is to improve light penetration and airflow within the canopy.
 Autoflowering cannabis plants, known for their compact size and rapid growth cycle, can particularly benefit from this technique.
 Defoliating autoflowers helps ensure that light reaches the lower branches, which in turn can increase the energy available for bud development.